gabrielepompa88/pyBlackScholesAnalytics/README.md

 ## Tutorials <a name="Tutorials"></a>

-Jupyter Notebooks are available in GitHub, rendered statically with [Jupyter nbviewer]((https://nbviewer.jupyter.org/)) and rendered interactive on your web browser thanks to [Binder](https://mybinder.org/).
-Moreover, each Notebook is paired with a dedicated Youtube video playlist
+Jupyter Notebooks are available in GitHub, rendered statically thanks to [Jupyter nbviewer](https://nbviewer.jupyter.org/) and interactively on your web browser thanks to [Binder](https://mybinder.org/).
+Each Jupyter Notebook is complemented with a dedicated Youtube video playlist.

 | Jupyter Notebook | GitHub | nbviewer | Binder | Youtube Video |
 |:-------------------|:--------------------------:|:--------------------------:|:--------------------------:|:------------------:|